charlie-x/fs_gs3/fs_gs3/ReadMe.txt

 	Keep the default name as "Spindle RPM" and then add RPM values you want to use in the flashcut config page just as if you were configuring a direct connection

-	Choose the COM port and connect, the VFD should be preconfigured for RTU mode, default is ASCII mode which libmodbus doesn't support
+	Choose the COM port the RS485U shows up as and connect, the VFD should be preconfigured for RTU mode, default is ASCII mode which libmodbus doesn't support

     P9.02 to 3 (MODBUS RTU 8,N,2)

     Software should be configured to